-Başak Çalı (BA, MA, PhD) is Associate Professor in International Law at Koc University Law School.
-Previously she was director of the MA in Human Rights and Senior Lecturer in Human Rights at University College London.
-She is a Council of Europe expert on the European Convention on Human Rights, and has extensive experience training judges, lawyers, prosecutors and members of armed forces throughout Europe in international human rights law.
+Başak Çalı (BA, MA, PhD) is the Director of Center for Global Public Law at Koc University Law School, and a fellow of the University of Essex Human Rights Centre.
+Before her move to Istanbul, she was director of the MA in Human Rights (2010-2013) and Senior Lecturer in Human Rights at University College London.
+Başak is a leading expert on international human rights law, the European Human Rights System, and inter-disciplinary approaches to international human rights law,.
+She has served a Council of Europe expert on the European Convention on Human Rights since 2002, and has extensive experience training judges, lawyers, prosecutors and members of armed forces throughout Europe in international human rights law.
 Dr Çalı has published widely on international human rights law and institutions, their legitimacy and domestic impact.
-She is the editor International Law for International Relations (OUP 2010).
+She is the editor of International Law for International Relations (OUP 2010).

 Susan Karamanian is Associate Dean for International and Comparative Legal Studies at The George Washington University School of Law.
 Before joining GW Law in 2000, she spent 14 years in private practice in Dallas, Texas where she represented domestic and foreign clients in litigation matters.
 She also maintained an active pro bono practice on behalf of death-row inmates in Texas.
 She has held leadership positions in the American Society of International Law, including having been Vice-President.
 She is on the board of the Center for American and International Law, the Texas Appleseed Foundation, the Washington Foreign Law Society and the Friends of the Law Library of Congress.
 She is also a member of the Council of Foreign Relations.
 In 2007, she was Director of Studies, Public International Law (English-speaking) at the Hague Academy of International Law.
 She is a graduate of Auburn University (B.S), Oxford University (B.A.), where she was a Rhodes Scholar, and the University of Texas (J.D.).